tasdikrahman/tasdikrahman.me/_drafts/2021-06-06-building-the-vm-creation-api-for-the-org.md

 cover_image: '/content/images/2021/05/'
 ---

-There has been a lot of progress in terms of the automation which
+There has been a lot of progress in terms of the automation which we have present